linda-seiter/challenge-9-yelp-without-sqlalchemy-080423-update/README.md

 #### Customer

 - `Customer num_negative_reviews()`
-  - Reminder: a review is considered negative if its rating is 1 or 2
+  - **Reminder**: a review is considered negative if its rating is 1 or 2
   - Returns the total number of negative reviews that a customer has authored
   - Returns `0` if the customer never left a bad review
 - `Customer has_reviewed_restaurant(restaurant)`